CYME Power Engineering Software and Solutions

 CYME Power Engineering Applications for Transmission and Industrial Network/System Analysis

-To perform power flow analysis in three-phase electric power networks.
+Power Flow To perform power flow analysis in three-phase electric power networks.
 The module utilizes state of the art sparse matrix/vector methods and multiple solution algorithms.

 Arc Flash Hazards To analyze and promote the electrical safety for employees working on or near electrical equipment.
 It computes the necessary parameters required to assess the risk level and adopt the adequate safety procedures.

-To perform harmonic penetration analysis in electric power systems.
+Harmonics To perform harmonic penetration analysis in electric power systems.
 It features single phase and full three-phase modeling capabilities and includes a large library of pre-defined models for network equipment and harmonic current sources.

-To simulate the electro-mechanical response of an electric power system to transient disturbances.
+Transient Stability To simulate the electro-mechanical response of an electric power system to transient disturbances.
 It includes a large library of pre-defined models for network equipment and control systems.

 Geographic Overlay To display raster or vector map images (geographical land-base such as DWG, DXF, SHP, etc) as layers directly underneath the electrical model.